jgravelle/GroqApiLibrary/README.md

-Thank you for providing the updated code.
-I've reviewed the changes and updated the README accordingly.
-Here's the revised README:

 # Groq API C# Client Library

 This library provides a simple interface to interact with the Groq AI API.
 It allows you to send requests to the API and receive responses asynchronously through the `IGroqApiClient` interface.